B movie: C movie

-The C movie is the grade of motion picture at the low end of the B movie, or—in some taxonomies—simply below it.
+The C movie is the grade of motion picture at the low end of the B movie, or in some taxonomies, simply below it.
 In the 1980s, with the growth of cable television, the C grade began to be applied with increasing frequency to low-quality genre films used as filler programming for that market.
 The "C" in the term then does double duty, referring not only to quality that is lower than "B" but also to the initial c of cable.
 Helping to popularize the notion of the C movie was the TV series Mystery Science Theater 3000 (1988–99), which ran on national cable channels (first Comedy Central, then the Sci Fi Channel) after its first year.
 Updating a concept introduced by TV hostess Vampira over three decades before, MST3K presented cheap, low-grade movies, primarily science fiction of the 1950s and 1960s, along with running voiceover commentary highlighting the films' shortcomings.
 Director Ed Wood has been called "the master of the 'C-movie'" in this sense, although Z movie (see below) is perhaps even more applicable to his work.
 The rapid expansion of niche cable and satellite outlets such as Sci Fi (with its Sci Fi Pictures) and HBO's genre channels in the 1990s and 2000s has meant a market for contemporary C pictures, many of them "direct to cable" movies—small-budget genre films never released in theaters.

 Z movie

 The term Z movie (or grade-Z movie) is used by some to characterize low-budget pictures with quality standards well below those of most B and even C movies.
 Most films referred to as Z movies are made on very small budgets by operations on the fringes of the commercial film industry.
-The micro-budget "quickies" of 1930s fly-by-night Poverty Row production houses may be thought of as Z movies avant la lettre.
-The films of director Ed Wood, such as Glen or Glenda (1953) and Plan 9 from Outer Space (1959)—the latter frequently cited as one of the worst pictures ever made—exemplify the classic grade-Z movie.
-Latter-day Zs are often characterized by violent, gory or sexual content and a minimum of artistic interest; much of which is destined for the subscription TV equivalent of the grindhouse.
+The micro-budget "quickies" of 1930s fly-by-night Poverty Row production houses may be thought of as early Z movies.
+The films of director Ed Wood, such as Glen or Glenda (1953) and Plan 9 from Outer Space (1957), the latter frequently cited as one of the worst pictures ever made, exemplify the classic grade-Z movie.
+Latter-day Zs are often characterized by violent, gory or sexual content and a minimum of artistic interest; they are often destined for the subscription TV equivalent of the grindhouse.